EDOYou/k2s-project/README.md

 - Implementing the business logic for each service.
 - Writing unit tests for the service layer using Mockito.

-4. Implementing the controller layer:
+4. Implementing the controller layer with Thymeleaf templates:

 - Creating the controller classes.
 - Implementing the RESTful API endpoints for each controller.
+- Creating Thymeleaf templates for each view.
+- Mapping the controller methods to the templates.
-- Testing the API endpoints using tools like Postman or curl.
+- Testing the controllers and templates.

 5. Implementing the security and authentication features: